What is SaaS Management? A Detailed Guide

 2. Increased spending

-“Poor SaaS management is a recipe for increased SaaS expenses.”
+“Poor SaaS management is a recipe for increased SaaS costs.”

 Let’s talk about two compelling scenarios,

-Unused licenses: Let’s say you purchased 100 licenses for Hubspot, and your teams are only utilizing 70; the remaining licenses will be considered abandoned.
+Unused licenses: Let’s say you purchased 100 licenses for Hubspot, and your teams only utilize 70; the remaining licenses will be considered abandoned.

-But you’ve already paid for those 30 abandoned licenses, resulting in wasted SaaS spending.
+But you’ve already paid for those 30 abandoned licenses, wasting SaaS spending.

 Spreadsheets cannot point out these discrepancies, and all 100 licenses would’ve been auto-renewed every time, resulting in increased SaaS spending.